-Medicare Open Enrollment Period Almost Here: Medicare Advantage vs. Original Medicare, Which Is Better Plan for YouHealth Issues
+Medicare Open Enrollment Period Almost Here: Medicare Advantage vs. Original Medicare, Which Is Better Plan for YouHealth and Wellness Issues

 September 26, 2017 — The Open Enrollment Period for Medicare Part D and Advantage Plans starts soon; it runs from October 15 to December 7.
 Since this is your window to make changes in your plan or sign up for new coverage, it is an excellent time reconsider if Medicare Advantage or Original Medicare is your best option, as well if you have the right Prescription Drug coverage plan (Part D).
 We gained a new appreciation for how complex this topic is as we wrote this article.
 It will provide you with some basic background information to start thinking about this issue, but do not make any important decisions like this without careful thought and research.
 This is part of a 5 Part series on Medicare.